 Woodlawn Manor Cultural Park’s newest attraction is the Woodlawn Museum featuring multimedia exhibits throughout the 19th century stone barn.
 Interactive exhibits highlight the area’s agricultural landscape, the Underground Railroad, local free black communities and the Quaker experience in Montgomery County, revealed through the lives of the Woodlawn’s residents and enslaved laborers.

-Tickets available at the visitor center in the historic carriage house.
-A gift shop, visitor information and restrooms are available.
-Guided hikes/tours start at the carriage house.
+Tickets can be purchased at the Visitor Center.
+A gift shop and restrooms are also available.
+Guided hikes/tours start at the Visitor Center.

 The museum’s three floors of exhibits are designed for a self-guided experience.
 The building is ADA accessible via exterior entrances.